tetsuo13/TeamsStatusPub/README.md

 - .NET 8 runtime.
 - The desktop version of Teams must be installed.

-Tested against Microsoft Teams app Windows versions 1.5.00.21463 - 1.6.00.18681 although the latest release noted here may not always be up to date.
+Tested against Microsoft Teams classic for Windows versions 1.5.00.21463 - 1.6.00.33567 although the latest release noted here may not always be up to date.

 ### Teams